ElioDillenberg/Internship_Scraper_Python/README.md

 # Internship_Scraper_Python

-This simple python script is used to parse several job offering websites.
+This simple python script is used to scrape several job offering websites.
 I am learning Python while doing this.

 Imports: Scrapy, Selenium